intermine/im-docs/docs/get-started/create-your-mine.rst

 5. Set up your search index (optional)
 ---------------------------------------

 Solr handles the keyword search in InterMine.
-See :doc:`/system-requirements/software/solr` for details on how to set this up for your mine.
+See :doc:`/system-requirements/software/solr` for details on how to set Solr up for your mine.

 If you skip this step, your mine will work fine but the keyword search will fail.